f5devcentral/f5-agility-labs-xc/docs/class3/lab2.rst

 Task 3: Deploy routes to modify application responses in transit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This task guides you through configuring a route for an F5 Distributed Cloud Load Balancer that makes routing decisions based on the URL path, adds
+This task guides you through configuring a route for an F5 Distributed Cloud Load Balancer that makes routing decisions based on the URL path and
-a response header.
+adds a response header.
 This configuration can be used to set or remove headers that are utilized by the backend application.

 +------------------------------------------------------------------------------------------------------------------------------------+
 | **Configure a Path Route and Adds a Response Header**                                                                              |